 Russ Kolsrud moves to approve the Human Resources policy for the leave donation, Ruth Ann Lefebvre seconds with the edit of gender neutral language and all approve unanimously.

-Review, discussion and possible action- Santa Cruz County litigation timeline Tolling Agreement - Beginning around 2014 and continuing through April 2024, former Santa Cruz County Treasurer Elizabeth Gutfahr (“Gutfahr”) is alleged to have embezzled approximately $38,712,371 of funds held by the Treasurer (“Gutfahr’s Fraud”).
+Review, discussion and possible action- Santa Cruz County litigation timeline Tolling Agreements - Beginning around 2014 and continuing through April 2024, former Santa Cruz County Treasurer Elizabeth Gutfahr (“Gutfahr”) is alleged to have embezzled approximately $38,712,371 of funds held by the Treasurer (“Gutfahr’s Fraud”).
 These funds were taken from the County, the Treasurer, and the school and fire districts within the County.
-The districts, including SEFD, may have legal claims or causes of action against the County and/or the Treasurer arising from Gutfahr’s Fraud.
-To give all the parties time to investigate and research the legal issues, the parties wish to toll the legal deadlines for filing claims and or lawsuits to recover losses from Gutfahr’s Fraud.
+The districts, including SEFD, may have legal claims or causes of action against Gutfahr, the County, the Treasurer, the State of Arizona and the Auditor General arising from Gutfahr’s Fraud.
+To give all the parties time to investigate and research the legal issues, the parties wish to toll the legal deadlines for filing certain claims and or lawsuits to recover losses from Gutfahr’s Fraud.
 Presently, SEFD estimates its losses at approximately $40,000 over the ten-year period of Gutfahr’s Fraud.
 The Board will meet in executive, [closed] session, pursuant to A.R.S.
-38-431.03 (A)(3) and (4), for legal advice and to consider its position with respect to litigation and the proposed agreement to toll the applicable litigation timelines.
+38-431.03 (A)(3) and (4), for legal advice and to consider its position with respect to litigation and the proposed agreements to toll the applicable litigation timelines.
 Any legal action will be taken in open session.

 Thomas Benavidez, joins the Board Meeting via Zoom and introduces himself to the Board.
 Thomas continues to summarize the situation that the former Santa Cruz County Treasurer is accused and it is alleged that she stolen about $40,000,000.00 from the tax payers of Santa Cruz County and that includes every small jurisdiction including the school districts and fire districts.
 They have all lost something and nobody knows exactly how much each small district lost, and the county unincorporated lost money as well.
 There is a law suit pending in Pima County, Superior Court, that is a law suit where Santa Cruz County is suing the former Santa Cruz County treasurer to try to recover some of the funding that she allegedly stollen from the tax payers of Santa Cruz County.
 The issues coming before the local jurisdictions are what legal steps should be taken moving forward to try to recover their jurisdictional tax payer’s money.
 Thomas continues that Sonoita-Elgin Fire District faces that same dilemma, what is before the Board today is just agreements to Toll the applicable time lines for pursuing legal action against the Treasurer, the County, the State of Arizona and the State Auditors Generals Office.
 All the local jurisdictions from Santa Cruz County are party to these agreements, this is very preliminary but it’s just to establish when the time lines are for taking legal steps, if at some time in the future the Board decides to take them.
 Thomas let’s the Board know that they have the option to go into executive session for specific legal advice about this, if you want to discuss the districts position with respect to these agreements, I advise you to do that.
 If you have general questions, please feel free to ask, all the districts have these on the agenda for their Boards.